 Nutrition Facts of Dandelion Leaves

-All of the above benefits originate from nutrients that are present in dandelion.
-Some of the nutrients found in dandelion include the following:
+All of the above benefits originate from nutrients that are present in dandelions.
+Some of the nutrients found in dandelions include the following:

 - Vitamin C – Cavies are naturally unable to produce nor store this vitamin on their own.
-And that is why they need it so much in their bodies.
+That is why they need it so much in their bodies.
 Dandelion is one good source of the vitamin.

 - Vitamin K – This is yet another vitamin found in dandelion.
 It helps in bone formation and growth.

 - Dietary fiber – This one helps the guinea pig’s digestion and prevents constipation.
-So in case, your cavy is suffering from any stomach related issues, you can feed it dandelion and see the difference.
+In case your cavy is suffering from any stomach related issues, you can feed it dandelion and see the difference.

 Dandelions, even though they are weeds, are quite safe plants.
 They do not have any complications on cavies except for the following rare cases: